Table of contents

 The battle for Trionfey

-(Coming Soon!)
 After more than 300 years of peace, the four nations of Trionfey prepare for battle.
 Choose between power, magic, wealth, or knowledge.
-Become the hero, command your forces, collect artifacts, and lead your nation to victory!
-An official deck, complete with lore, is being developed for Fano.
-To see the artwork and stay tuned, follow Fano on Facebook or Instagram!
+You will play as a young general from one of the four nations.
+Mobilize your forces to fight other nations, collect prestigious artifacts, and to become the one true ruler of Trionfey!
+Check out the cards here!
+Want an email when we launch?
+Sign up for the: Kickstarter mailing list and be sure to follow Fano on Facebook or Instagram!

 To begin the game, have each player:

-- Leave room so that each player will have space for a reserve pile and front line cards (see gameplay examples below).
+- Leave room so that each player will have space for a discard pile and four field slots (see gameplay examples below).

-- Decide who will go first and proceed to Gameplay
+- Then decide randomly who will go first and proceed to Gameplay

-Every turn consists of three phases: draw, main phase, and end turn.
+Every turn consists of three phases: 1) Draw 2) Main, and 3) End.

-At the start of your turn, draw up to three cards.
-If your draw pile runs out of cards, shuffle your reserve pile and continue until you have three cards in hand.
-During your draw phase, if you have the 8, 9, and 10 in hand, you may choose to keep or reserve the hand.
-If you reserve the hand, draw three new cards.
+At the start of your turn, draw until you have three cards.
+If your draw pile runs out of cards, shuffle your discard pile and continue until you have three cards in hand.
+During your draw phase, if you have 8, 9, and 10 in hand, you may choose to keep or discard the hand.
+If you discard the hand, draw three new cards.

-During your main phase, you may perform actions if you have cards on the front line, otherwise, proceed to End Turn.
-The actions you perform during this phase will allow new cards to enter the front line and be used immediately without a response from the opponent.
+During your main phase, you may use any number of card abilities of cards in play, otherwise, proceed to End Phase.
+Cards that enter play during this phase can also use abilities.
 If you run out of cards in hand during your main phase, draw three new cards and continue your main phase.
-You may perform the following actions multiple times and in any order:
+You may use the following abilities multiple times and in any order:

 After your main phase, you may perform ONE of the following actions to end your turn: